-Here's the scenario: You have invested vast amounts of time and dollars in the latest systems and processes; you have trained everyone; and you have made their lives so much easier (or so you think.)
-Yet months later, people still persist in their old ways: Where are the business improvements you expected?
-And when will the disruption you're experiencing subside?
+You've invested time and dollars in the latest systems and processes, you've trained everyone, and you've made their lives easier (or so you think).
+Yet, people persist in their old ways.
+Where are the business improvements you expected?
+And when will the disruption subside?

-The fact is that organizations don't just change because of new systems, processes or new organization structures.
+The fact is that organizations don't just change because of new systems, processes or structures.
 They change because the people within the organization adapt and change too.
-Only when the people within it have made their own personal transitions can an organization truly reap the benefits of change.
+Only when people have made their own personal transitions can an organization truly reap the benefits of change.

-As someone needing to make changes within your organization, the challenge is not only to get the systems, process and structures right, but also to help and support people through these individual transitions (which can sometimes be intensely traumatic, and involve loss of power and prestige... and even employment.)
+As someone needing to make changes within your organization, the challenge is to help and support people through these individual transitions, which can sometimes be intensely traumatic, and involve loss of power and prestige... and even employment.

 The Change Curve is a popular and powerful model used to understand the stages of personal transition and organizational change.
-It helps you understand how people will react to change, so that you can help them make their own personal transitions, and make sure that they have the help and support they need.
+It helps you to predict how people will react to change, so that you can help them to make their own personal transitions, and make sure that they have all the guidance and support they need.

-Here, we first look at the theory behind the Change Curve.
-Then we look at how you can use it to accelerate change and improve its likelihood of success.
+Here, we look first at the theory behind the Change Curve.
+Then we look at how you can use it to accelerate change – and boost its chances of success.

-The Change Curve is widely used in business and change management and there are many variations and adaptations.
-It is often attributed to psychiatrist Elisabeth Kubler-Ross, resulting from her work on personal transition in grief and bereavement.
+The Change Curve is widely used in business and change management, and there are many variations and adaptations.
+It's often attributed to psychiatrist Elisabeth Kubler-Ross, resulting from her work on personal transition in grief and bereavement.

 The Change Curve model describes the four stages most people go through as they adjust to change.
-You can see this in figure 1, below.
+You can see these in figure 1, below.

-When a change is first introduced, people's initial reaction may be shock or denial, as they react to the challenge to the status quo.
+When a change is first introduced, people's initial response may be shock or denial, as they react to the challenge to the status quo.
 This is stage 1 of the Change Curve.

 Some will wrongly fear the negative consequences of change.
-Others will correctly identify real threats to their position.
+Others will correctly identify real threats to their positions.

 As a result, the organization experiences disruption which, if not carefully managed, can quickly spiral into chaos.

-At stage 3 of the Change Curve, people stop focusing on what they have lost.
+At stage 3 of the Change Curve, people stop focusing on what they've lost.
 They start to let go, and accept the changes.
 They begin testing and exploring what the changes mean, and so learn the reality of what's good and not so good, and how they must adapt.

-By stage 4, they not only accept the changes but also start to embrace them: They rebuild their ways of working.
-Only when people get to this stage can the organization can really start to reap the benefits of change.
+By stage 4, they not only accept the changes but also start to embrace them: they rebuild their ways of working.
+Only when people get to this stage can the organization really start to reap the rewards of change.

-With knowledge of the Change Curve, you can plan how you'll minimize the negative impact of the change and help people adapt more quickly to it.
+With knowledge of the Change Curve, you can plan how you'll minimize the negative impact of the change and help people adapt to it more quickly.
 Your aim is to make the curve shallower and narrower, as you can see in figure 2.

 As someone introducing change, you can use your knowledge of the Change Curve to give individuals the information and help they need, depending on where they are on the curve.
-This will help you accelerate change, and increase its likelihood of success.
+This will help you to accelerate change, and improve its likelihood of success.

 Actions at each stage are:

 At this stage, people may be in shock or in denial.
-Even if the change has been well planned and you understand what is happening, this is when reality of the change hits, and people need to take time to adjust.
-Here, people need information, need to understand what is happening, and need to know how to get help.
+This is when reality of the change hits, even if the change has been well planned and you understand what's happening.
+They need time to adjust.
+Here, people need information, need to understand what's happening, and need to know how to get help.

-As people start to react to the change, they may start to feel concern, anger, resentment or fear.
+As people begin to react to the change, they may start to feel concern, anger, resentment, or fear.
 They may resist the change actively or passively.
 They may feel the need to express their feelings and concerns, and vent their anger.

 For the organization, this stage is the "danger zone."
-If this stage is badly managed, the organization may descend into crisis or chaos.
+If stage 2 is badly managed, the organization may descend into crisis or chaos.

-So this stage needs careful planning and preparation.
-As someone responsible for change, you should prepare for this stage by carefully considering the impacts and objections that people may have.
+To avoid that, this stage needs careful planning and preparation.
+As someone responsible for change, you should prepare for stage 2 by considering the impacts and objections that people may have.

-Make sure that you address these early with clear communication and support, and by taking action to minimize and mitigate the problems that people will experience.
-As the reaction to change is very personal and can be emotional, it is often impossible to preempt everything, so make sure that you listen and watch carefully during this stage (or have mechanisms to help you do this) so you can respond to the unexpected.
+Make sure that you address these early with clear communication and support, and by taking action to minimize and mitigate the problems that people will likely experience.
+As the reaction to change is very personal, and can be emotional, it's often impossible to preempt everything.
+Make sure that you listen and watch carefully during this stage (or have mechanisms to help you do this) so that you can respond to the unexpected.

 This is the turning point for individuals and for the organization.
 Once you turn the corner to stage 3, the organization starts to come out of the danger zone, and is on the way to making a success of the changes.

-Individually, as people's acceptance grows, they'll need to test and explore what the change means.
-They will do this more easily if they are helped and supported to do so, even if this is a simple matter of allowing enough time for them to do so.
+Individually, as people's acceptance grows, they'll want to test and explore what the change means.
+They'll do this more easily if they're helped and supported to do so, even if this is a simple matter of giving them the time they need.

 As the person managing the changes, you can lay good foundations for this stage by making sure that people are well trained, and are given early opportunities to experience what the changes will bring.
-Be aware that this stage is vital for learning and acceptance, and that it takes time: Don't expect people to be 100 percent productive during this time, and build in the contingency time so that people can learn and explore without too much pressure.
+Be aware that this stage is vital for learning and acceptance, and that it takes time: don't expect people to be 100 percent productive during stage 3!
+Build in the contingency time so that people can learn and explore without too much pressure.

-This stage is the one you have been waiting for!
-This is where the changes start to become second nature, and people embrace the improvements to the way they work.
+This stage is the one you've been waiting for!
+This is where the changes start to become "second nature," and people embrace the improvements to the way they work.

-Whilst you are busy counting the benefits, don't forget to celebrate success!
-The journey may have been rocky, and it will have certainly been at least a little uncomfortable for some people involved: Everyone deserves to share the success.
-What's more, by celebrating the achievement, you establish a track record of success: Which will make things easier the next time change is needed.
+While you're busy counting the benefits, don't forget to celebrate success!
+The journey may have been rocky.
+Certainly, it will have been at least a little uncomfortable for some of the people involved.
+But everyone deserves to share the success.
+What's more, by celebrating the achievement, you establish a track record of success, and that will make things easier the next time change is needed.